ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 * Can be run as amd64 on any ARM system (eg. raspberry pi 5) with qemu emulation enabled
 * Creates a cosmovisor.log for viewing the block indexing in the background and to troubleshoot errors
 * Setup script sets fase fees to .01tics for best network performance (Per Qubetics reccomendation)
-* Upgrade script removed in place of direct download of new versions in Dockerfile.
-Image tags will be updated accordingly
+* Reboot systemd service for auto-start and upgrades
+* Additional scripts added for fast_sync to snapshotter

 ## Reccomended Usage

+**OPTION 1** (Reccomended)
+Use the existing Docker image I will be maintaining across releases of the mainnet

+**OPTION 2**
-Build the Dockerfile as an amd64 image for x86 usage (ARM is not currently supported upstream) [Dockerfile Example](https://github.com/ericbannon/qubetics-ubuntu22.04-validator-docker/blob/main/Dockerfile)
+Build your own docker image as an amd64 image for x86 usage (ARM is not currently supported upstream) [Dockerfile Example](https://github.com/ericbannon/qubetics-ubuntu22.04-validator-docker/blob/main/Dockerfile)

 ## ✅ Prerequisites